Looking for Reliable Information Online?

 5. Does the article cite any sources?
 Most writers doing legitimate research and reporting cite their sources.
 If someone says “studies say” and then links to those studies, you can double-check them to make sure the writer is really interpreting them correctly.
 If someone says “studies say” but doesn’t tell you what any of those studies are, it makes them look questionable.

 6. Do other websites agree?
 There’s a reason most teachers tell their students to find at least three resources for their research.
 One resource might have an error.
 Two might disagree with each other, but if three or more resources say the same thing, it’s more likely to be accurate.
-However, if three different websites have identical text, it’s likely they copied from each other without verifying whether the information was true first.
+However, if three different websites have identical text, it’s likely they copied from each other - or an AI tool copied from other websites - without verifying whether the information was true first.

 Need more help navigating information?
 Ask your librarian!
 We’re in the business of helping people access good information.